 Think of some of the most well-known digital publishing brands - Gary Vaynerchuck, Wired, Buzzfeed, Inc., and more.
 You can immediately picture in your mind who their readers, viewers, and listeners are, right?
-Their content consistently maps back to these personas.
+Their content consistently maps back to their audience personas.

-Defining your audience persona is an essential step in running a digital publication or professional blog (or any business, quite frankly).
+Defining your audience persona is an essential step in running a digital magazine, publication, or professional blog (or any business, quite frankly).

 What is an Audience Persona?